“What’s Making Round Holes in My Plant Leaves?”

 Nope, Japanese beetle damage looks different.

-It’s more likely you have leafcutter bees—a native bee and beneficial insect in Colorado.
+It’s more likely you have leafcutter bees—a native bee and beneficial insect in Colorado and many western states.
 They’re important pollinators for wildflowers and some fruits and veggies.

 (Cool!)